Year 6 Admissions

-Temple Moor High School is an academy which forms part of the Red Kite Learning Trust, which is a multi-academy trust made up of 9 primary, 3 secondary and one through school.
+Temple Moor High School is an academy which forms part of the Red Kite Learning Trust, which is a multi-academy trust made up of nine primary, three secondary and one through-school.

 The Red Kite Learning Trust is the admission authority for the schools within the Trust and as such is responsible for setting fair, clear and objective arrangements and criteria for each constituent school.
 In doing so the trust has complied with the School Admission Code (December 2014) Equality Act 2010, Human Rights Act 1998 and the Schools Standards and Framework Act 1998.

 Applications for places in Year 7 at Temple Moor High School for September should be made via Leeds City Council Admissions Team, who will notify parents/carers of decisions on places allocated for September during the first few days of March.
 Parents and guardians are reminded that they should, whenever possible, use all of the preference choices, in relative order.
 Please pay careful attention to the school name, for example, Temple Moor High School is different to Temple Learning Academy.
 If a parent/carer does not receive a letter from the Admissions Team at Leeds City Council within the first week of March they should contact them direct on 0113 247 5729.